espressif/developer-portal/content/blog/reliability-esp-now/index.md

 ### Placement

-Description of node placement.
-Picture.
+8 sensor nodes has been developed and placed over department.
+Each node has been sending packets to central unit.
+Description of placement is described on following picture.
+{{< figure
+    default=true
+    src="img/department.webp"
+    >}}

 ### Results

-Comparison of 1234 and 5678.
-Graphs.
+As an result, we can see following comparison of multiple nodes.
+On following picture is success rate shown of nodes 1-4 and 5-8.

+{{< figure
+    default=true
+    src="img/nodes14.webp"
+    >}}

+{{< figure
+    default=true
+    src="img/nodes58.webp"
+    >}}

-Best latency – the lowest packet loss has been achieved by nodes 1,2,4,6.
+Best success rate - the lowest packet loss has been achieved between central unit and nodes 1,2,4,6.

+{{< figure
+    default=true
+    src="img/best.webp"
+    >}}

 ## Conclusion and recommendations